sunho/AheuiJIT/README.md

 ## Features

 - It passes all [Aheui test cases](https://github.com/aheui/snippets) except the max 64 bit integer print test case.
-- It can run [aheui aheui](https://github.com/aheui/aheui.aheui) (aheui interpreter written in aheui)
+- It can run [aheui.aheui](https://github.com/aheui/aheui.aheui) (aheui interpreter written in aheui)
-- It can even run aheui aheui aheui.
+- It can even run aheui.aheui.aheui.
-- It's fast
+- It's fast!
     - It runs logo test case within 0.21 seconds.
-    - It runs aheui aheui + quine testcase within 0.7 seconds. (which is 8 times faster existing JIT compiler rpaheui)
+    - It runs aheui.aheui + quine testcase within 0.7 seconds. (which is 8 times faster than the existing JIT compiler rpaheui)
 - Web version is pretty fast as well.
     - It runs logo testcase within 0.23 seconds.